 Interviewees in this series were actively involved in American Indian studies from the late sixties to the present time.
 The series is designed to document the development of American Indian studies, the American Indian Studies Center, and the American Indian Studies Interdepartmental Program at ...

-UCLA professor of anthropology involved with the UCLA American Indian Studies Center.
+UCLA professor of English involved with the UCLA American Indian Studies Center.

 Interviews in this series include individuals who were instrumental in creating and guiding the Center for African American Studies at UCLA to a position of widely recognized excellence among the nation's African American studies departments, centers, and institutes.